Everything You Need to Know About the Digital LSAT Exam

 - Jun 17, 2019

 Yeah!
 Under which boulder-sized rock have you been living?
-For the July 15, 2019 exam, the LSAT will start to administer the test on tablets, with proprietary testing software, to some test takers.
-For September 21, 2019 exam, and all exams thereafter, in perpetuity (lawyer-speak for “forever”), the exam will be given in its digital format, to all test takers.
+Starting with the July 2019 exam, LSAT has started to administer the test on LSAT tablets, with proprietary testing software, to some test takers.
+Following the September 2019 exam, and all exams thereafter, in perpetuity (lawyer-speak for “forever”), the exam will be given in its digital format, to all LSAT test takers.

 Wait, aren’t you supposed to write stuff down on the LSAT?
-How am I gonna do that on this digital exam?
+How am I going to do that on this digital exam?

-They will give you scratch paper!
-For the first time ever!
-They’ll also give you pens.
-Or you can bring your own pencil, if you have a lucky pencil that you cannot do without, or something.
-We don’t know how much scratch paper will be handed out, but we’re pretty confident they’ll give you enough to make notes for Logical Reasoning or Reading Comp, and to make your set-ups and scenarios and all else for Logic Games.
+They give you scratch paper!
+They’ll also give you pens, or you can bring your own pencil if you have a lucky pencil that you cannot do without.
+About 12-14 pages of scratch paper is handed out, but we’re pretty confident they’ll give you enough to make notes for Logical Reasoning or Reading Comp, and to make your set-ups and scenarios and all else for Logic Games.

-LSAC is switching to the digital LSAT permanently, so if you’re taking any LSAT from now on, you should be prepared to take the digital test.
+LSAC has switched to the digital LSAT permanently, so if you’re taking any LSAT from now on, you should be prepared to take the digital test.
 And really, the digital LSAT is nothing to be feared.
 It’s the same test as it’s ever been.
 And most of the new features made possible by the digital software should make the testing experience a little bit easier.

-Well, there are a few major advantages of the digital format.
-One, you don’t have to bubble in an answer sheet.
+Well, there are a few major advantages of the digital format for the LSAT test taker.
+One, you don’t have to bubble in an answer sheet as you would with a traditional standardized test format.
 You just use the LSAC-provided stylus to click the answer choice you think is correct.
 You don’t have to take the (admittedly small amount of) time to thoroughly color in a little bubble.
 You don’t have to worry if your coloring was thorough enough to be read, or so sloppy as to be maybe read incorrectly.
-That saves (again, a little) time.
+This new format saves (again, a little) time.
 And time is the most precious resource on the LSAT.

-Two, the digital testing software will display, prominently and clearly, the amount of time remaining in your section.
-On the trad test, you had to keep track of your own time, using a (not digital) analog wristwatch … like a freakin’ old person.
+Two, the digital testing software will display, prominently, and clearly, the amount of time remaining in your section.
+On the traditional test, you had to keep track of your own time, using a (not digital) analog wristwatch … like a freakin’ old person.
 That was harder to do, and you never knew the exact amount of time remaining.
-That’s not the case any more, which is a pretty big boon to test takers.
+That’s not the case anymore, which is a pretty big boon to test takers.

 There are a few more marginal benefits, too.
-The scratch paper they’ll provide you will give more room to make notes than the test booklets of the trad test did.
+The scratch paper they provide gives a test taker more room to make notes than the test booklets of the traditional test did.
 You can also flag questions on the digital test, and quickly return to that question at the press of a button, without flipping through a bunch of pages of your test booklet.
 The lack of page-flipping could make test centers quieter.
 Embrace the digital!